kyma-project/website/content/blog-posts/2022-11-15-breaking-change-CNI-plugin/index.md

 ---

 <!-- overview -->
-With the release of Kyma 2.8 we enthusiastically announced the numerous and varied upgrades, updates, improvements and changes it brought into use.
-One change, however, **the breaking change**, deserves to be presented in its own blog post, so that you do not miss it.
+With the release of Kyma 2.8, we enthusiastically announced the numerous and varied upgrades, updates, improvements, and changes it brought into use.
+One change, however, **the breaking change**, deserves to be presented in its own blog post so that you do not miss it.
 Let us properly introduce **the Istio Container Network Interface (CNI) plugin**.

 > NOTE For SAP BTP Kyma Runtime, the change will be implemented with version 2.10.